Eagle Mount: Fundraising

 Eagle Mount is a private non-profit organization which does not take government funding, instead relying on private donors, grants, and foundations.
 In-kind donations such as program equipment, ski passes and rental services, horses and hay, and more also facilitate the variety of programs.
 Support has come from The M.J.
 Murdock Charitable Trust and the Dennis and Phyllis Washington Foundation.
 Three annual events are held in support of Eagle Mount Bozeman's programs including the Western Rendezvous, a barn dance and auction fundraiser; the Crystal Ball, a black-tie event; and Digger Days, a collaboration with local construction companies to let people of all ages drive heavy equipment with the support of professional operators.

-Adaptive Equipment

-Eagle Mount serves a wide variety of people with disabilities through a combination of specially trained staff and specialized equipment.
-The equipment includes mono-skis and bi-skis.
-These skis either have one or two skis under a specialized seat; a trained volunteer then holds a tether or bar, helping glide the person down the hill.
-Other specialized equipment includes 'ski legs' for skiers who can stand but need additional support on the hill and handcycles for cyclists with lower body impairments such as a spinal cord injury or amputation.